MLL is rethinking architecture

 A New "Cave" for the Soul

-Each of my paintings uses water to granulate paint pigment in ways that create an ethereal flickering of light on rough paper to design a new type of “cave,” called SoulScapes.
+Paintings from YOUtopia, one of my research case study projects, use water to granulate paint pigment in ways that create an ethereal flickering of light on rough paper to contribute toward the design of a new type of “cave,” called SoulScapes.

-SoulScapes are imbued with an aliveness of contour and depth that turns the emergent places I paint, into environmental illuminations for the soul to awaken into deeper consciousness.
+SoulScapes are imbued with an aliveness of contour and depth that turns the emergent places I create, into environmental illuminations for the soul to awaken into deeper consciousness.

 As humanity’s need to “anticipate” becomes more complex due to the many profound challenges and significant opportunities in our rapidly-changing world, it is the Soulscape that brings us back to our most authentic origins – where humanity can actualize our highest potential.